Will2Jacks/SohamDas_23CS10068_AGV_Task3/README.md

 The function iterates over each channel of the input image (R, G, B) separately.
 The filter responses for each channel are stored separately in lists (filterresponsesRed, filterresponsesGreen, filterresponsesBlue).

+The get_dictionary function creates a visual dictionary from a set of images.

+For each image in imgPaths:
+The image is read using OpenCV (cv.imread()) and converted to RGB format (cv.cvtColor()).
+Filter Responses are extracted from the image using the extract_filter_responses() function.
+Points are then selected from the filter responses based on the specified method (get_random_points() or get_harris_points()).
+The selected points are then stored into pixelResponses.